 Lunch at Spiral Diner

 Spiral Diner is a 100% plant-based eatery, but don’t let that steer you away from this place.
-The outside and inside of the diner gives you that back-in-time vibe with the checkered floors and classic leather booth seats and the food is next level, timeless, and tasty.
+The outside and inside of the diner give you that back-in-time vibe with the checkered floors and classic leather booth seats and the food is next level, timeless, and tasty.

 The menu is chocked full of some of the best diner eats in Dallas, especially their nachos, and you have a wide variety of full-on greasy, fried, battered, and southern style goodness on the menu.
 Trust me.
 You won’t even know or believe that it’s vegan.